buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_SpatialZoneCommon.md

 # Pset_SpatialZoneCommon

-Common properties for Spatial Zones.
+Common properties for Spatial Zones.<!-- end of definition -->